KillingSpark/rustysd/redesign.md

 This sounds a bit limiting but it is what is needed to reliably answer the question 'is it currently legal to remove this set of units'.

 ### Events
 Events are what rustysd should work on.
 Currently it only does so after the initial startup, which is bad because it duplicates a lot of code.
+And only the intial startup does actually start units in parallel.

 Events are one of these:
 1. A unix signal was received
 1. A command was sent over the control interface to stop/start/add/remove units
+1. A socket of a service that was currently waiting for socket-activation was activated

 Initially rustysd has a set of inactive units.
 Then a command will be emulated that starts the configured target unit (default.target in most cases).
-This will trigger a recursive startup of all units that should be started.
+This will trigger a recursive (and where possible parallel!) startup of all units that should be started to reach that target.